wso2/docs-choreo-dev/en/pe-docs/docs/choreo-concepts/ci-cd.md

 With Auto Build on Commit, you can configure the build pipeline to be triggered once a new commit is available in the repository's selected branch without any user intervention.

-In addition to these steps, some buildpacks support integrating unit tests into the build pipeline.
+In addition to these steps, some build presets support integrating unit tests into the build pipeline.
 For more details, see [Integrate Unit Tests into the Choreo CI Pipeline](../devops/ci-pipelines/integrate-unit-tests-into-the-build-pipeline.md).

 ## Continuos Deployment